liamcottle/atlas-for-rust/README.md

     - View list of Smart Devices per server
     - User could place custom markers on map showing where Smart Alarms are triggered
 - Handle expired Rust+ Auth Tokens
+- Atlas Auto Updater, currently users will need to update manually from GitHub releases

 ## How to Install